Welcome to Mac Diva's pantry.

 Spare me the piety and the matyrdom and go.

+Jeb Bush and family did not turn up for his daughter Noelle Bush's drug conviction arraignment.
 George HW Bush and Barbara Bush did not attend their oldest son's high school graduation.
 Oh, wait. nevermind.

 Salon.com - May 6, 2004 | New Haven -- President Bush and first lady Laura Bush will skip their twin daughters' college graduations later this month to avoid creating a distraction at the respective schools, the White House said Thursday.

 "There are no plans at this time to attend these ceremonies,'' said Gordon Johndroe, spokesman for Laura Bush.
 "The Bushes felt the focus should be on the students, and not how long the lines are to go through the metal detectors.''
+Jenna Bush is slated to graduate May 22 from the University of Texas at Austin with a bachelor's degree in English.
+Barbara Bush graduates May 24 with a bachelor's in humanities from Yale University.

 Conservatives often say they are upset that Bush is not a Reagan Republican.
 In regard to family relationships, maybe the Bushes are.
 Nancy and Ronald Reagan managed to alienate all four of his children, often at the same time.
 Daughter Patty Davis did not speak to them for more than a decade.
 Perhaps the Bushes are vying for equal distance from those distractions known as offspring.

-Heller weighs words
+•Heller weighs words

 I recently wrote that I agree with editorial writer Myriam Marquez that John Kerry's remarks are too 'nuanced.'
 Writer and blogger Rick Heller is also thinking about how to describe the presidential candidates' communications.